 Brad Edwards - Lead Pastor

-Interests: When not trying to invite everyone I know over for good food and drink, I'm probably skiing, exercising our insane dog ("Scout"), catching up on Game of Thrones, learning a new way to brew coffee or working my side gig on staff at the Great American Beer Festival.
+Interests: When not trying to invite everyone I know over for good food and drink, I'm probably skiing, not exercising our insane dog ("Scout"), catching up on Game of Thrones, trying a new bourbon or rye whiskey, or working my side gig on staff at the Great American Beer Festival.

-Having grown up as a self-described "agnostic theist" who hadn't encountered an intelligent or loving expression of the Christian faith until the second half of my college career, my singular passion in life is to help others see how the Christian faith is both intellectually credible and existentially satisfying.
-It may sound silly, but the Christian faith was so foreign to me that I remember walking past a nativity scene in my neighborhood when I was in middle school, thinking, "Wow.
-Why are those statues all dressed in middle eastern desert clothing in the middle of December?"
-When I was older, I became vigorously opposed to the faith based on the hypocrisy (totally blind to my own, of course) and anti-intellectualism I saw played out in school, on TV and in lives of the handful the very few Christians I knew.
-It wasn't until I went through an identity crisis that I started feeling the need for things like grace, mercy, forgiveness and purpose.
-It took a year of depression and having my heart systematically dismantled for me to see just how intellectually credible and existentially satisfying the Gospel truly is.
+It may sound silly, but Christianity was so foreign to me that I remember walking past a nativity scene in my neighborhood when I was in middle school, thinking, "Wow.
+Why are those statues all dressed in desert clothing in the middle of December?"
+When I was a little older, I actively opposed the faith based on the hypocrisy (totally blind to my own, of course) and anti-intellectualism I saw played out in school, on TV and in lives of the very few Christians I knew.
+It wasn't until I went through an identity crisis late in college that I started feeling the need for things like grace, mercy, forgiveness, and purpose.
+After a year of depression and having my heart systematically dismantled for me, I began to see just how intellectually credible and existentially satisfying the Gospel truly is.

-Since then, my wife (Hannah) and I have had the incredible opportunity to live out several dreams: we got to start a new church from scratch with our best friends, host hundreds of people in our home, start an award-winning arts non-profit community, serve as both a pastor and Army Chaplain, and personally experience the catalyst for love and grace that the church can be.
+Since then, my wife (Hannah) and I have had the incredible opportunity to live out several dreams: we have a son (Ransom), we got to start a new church from scratch with our best friends (twice now: in both St. Louis, MO and Lafayette, CO!), host hundreds of people in our home, start an award-winning arts non-profit community, serve as both a pastor and Army Chaplain, and personally experience the catalyst for love and grace that the church can be.

 Bret & Lianne Daugherty - Children's Ministry Directors